-LS DSN114 : Structural Design - This course covers statics, applied mechanics, strength of materials, structural mechanics and basic composite theory and their application to such problems as shafting, chain plate and keel bolt design.
-These theoretical subjects also provide an essential foundation for the scantling and structural design studied in the construction course, DSN214.
-4 Cr.
+LS DSN114 : Structural Design - This course covers statics, applied mechanics, strength of materials, structural mechanics and basic composite theory and their application to such problems in yacht design.
+These theoretical subjects also provide an essential foundation for the scantling and structural design studies in the construction course, DSN 214.
+3.5 Cr.

-LS DSN115 : CAD I - This course covers computer aided design (CAD) and drafting.
+- LS DSN115: Drafting and CAD I This course begins with the basics of sketching, technical drawing by hand, and traditional tools of the trade.
+We then cover computer aided design (CAD) and drafting.
 Hull surface modeling, 3-D design and 2-D drafting as well as spreadsheet calculations are covered in detail.
-The primary software packages used are "FastShip", "Rhino", "AutoCAD", "Excel" and "Word."
+The primary software packages used are "Orca3d', "Rhino", "AutoCAD", "Excel" and "Word."
 No prior experience with these packages is required or assumed.
-2 Cr.

-LS DSN116 : Design Topics I - This course covers a variety of subject areas that are important to a small craft designer's education but that do not fit appropriately into one of the other modules.
-Subjects include basic mechanical drawing, sketching.
-Also included are a series of industry enhancement elements such as guest speakers from industry and visits to relevant facilities and events.
-2 Cr.

-LS DSN211 : Design II - This course builds on, and further develops, the subjects introduced in DSN111.
+2.5 Cr. - LS DSN116 : Design Topics I This course covers a variety of subject areas that are important to a small craft designer's education but that do not fit appropriately into one of the other modules.
+Subjects include use of computer office tools such as spreadsheets and word processors, and project management skills.
+Also included are a series of industry enhancement elements such as guest speakers from the industry and visits to relevant facilities and events.
+1.5 Cr. - LS DSN117 : Marine Engineering Mechanical This course covers small craft system design and installation issues for propulsion machinery, ventilation, tanks, plumbing, and air conditioning systems.
+Small scale case studies in the early part of the course are followed by complete system installation designs for the boat design project(s) used in DSN111 & DSN112.
+3.5 CR. - LS DSN118: Marine Engineering Electrical This course covers the design and installation of small craft electrical systems.
+Subjects include: the characteristics and behavior of electrical systems; the types of marine batteries and their charging/discharging characteristics; the design of a DC electrical system, including preparing a suitable schematic; identifying AC power sources and describing their function; designing an AC electrical system and preparing a suitable schematic; designing a start/charge circuit and preparing a suitable schematic; describing the process of galvanic corrosion and identifying the components of bonding and lightning protection systems; describing the function of basic marine electronics and understanding their installation requirements.
+2.5 CR - LS DSN211 : Design II This course builds on, and further develops, the subjects introduced in DSN111.
 Regulatory requirements for commercial vessels and larger yachts are also considered.
 The design of an aluminum planing Pilot boat is the focus DSN211.
-2 Cr.

-LS DSN212 : Naval Architecture II - This course builds on, and further develops, the subjects introduced in DSN112.
+3 Cr. - LS DSN212 : Naval Architecture II This course builds on, and further develops, the subjects introduced in DSN112.
 Additional subjects include: planning hulls; propeller nomenclature and selection; sub-division and flooding considerations; regulatory requirements for commercial vessels and larger yachts.
-2 Cr.

-LS DSN214 : Construction - This course applies the theoretical concepts studied in DSN114 to the structural design of metal and composite boats and their component parts.
+3 Cr. - LS DSN214 : Construction This course applies the theoretical concepts studied in DSN114 to the structural design of metal and composite boats and their component parts.
 The course covers the derivation of composite scantlings to match the ISO standards, as well as the design of the scantlings and other construction details (such as the engine beds) for the aluminum Pilot boat.
 3 Cr.